crazychenz/vinnie.work/website/static/misc/android-notes/5-sniffing-app-net-traffic.md

 # Sniffing Application Traffic

-When analyzing the behaviors of an application, one of the most obvious things to look at is the network traffic.
+When analyzing the behaviors of an application, one of the most impactful things to look at is the network traffic.
 Nearly all applications on the mobile platform are doing some kind of network transmissions.
 Even offline applications are known to regularly send out telemetry information.
 Whether or not you are aware this is happening as a normal end-user can sometimes be credited to the EU's GDPR.
 But in nearly all cases, the developer would rather not bother you with any of that.
 "These are not the packets you are looking for." ::: waves hands :::.

 Naturally, getting the application data from the network traffic isn't as straight forward as it was in the 1990s.
 We now have this pesky thing called TLS (formerly SSL).
 These rascals attempt to provide a layer of confidentiality (i.e. encryption) around that sweet data.
 In this article, we'll discuss how to coerce an unsuspecting Android Emulator and application into providing all of the application data within the TLS encryption, and all without doing any reverse engineering of the applications!